Christina Lamb

 Christina Lamb OBE (born 15 May 1965) is a British journalist and author.
 She is the chief foreign correspondent of The Sunday Times.

-Lamb has won sixteen major awards including four British Press Awards and the European Prix Bayeux-Calvados for war correspondents.
+Lamb has won nineteen major awards including five British Press Awards and the European Prix Bayeux-Calvados for war correspondents.
 She is an Honorary Fellow of University College, Oxford, a Fellow of the Royal Geographical Society and a Global Fellow for the Wilson Centre for International Affairs in Washington D.C.
-In 2013 she was appointed an OBE by the Queen for services to journalism.
+In 2013 she was appointed an OBE by Elizabeth II for services to journalism.
 In November 2018, Lamb received an honorary degree of Doctor of Laws from the University of Dundee.

-She has written ten books including the bestselling The Africa House and I Am Malala, co-written with Malala Yousafzai, which was named Popular Non-Fiction Book of the Year in the British National Book Awards 2013.
+She has written ten books including The Africa House and I Am Malala, co-written with Malala Yousafzai, which was named Popular Non-Fiction Book of the Year in the British National Book Awards 2013.

 Education

 Lamb was educated at Nonsuch High School for Girls, Cheam, and graduated with a BA in Philosophy, Politics, and Economics from the University of Oxford.